So, you think that you want a parrot. Do you know how to care for one?

 TRUE FALSE

-The answer is a resounding yes: Parrots can, in fact, suffer from food and inhalant allergies just like humans do.
+The answer is a resounding yes: Parrots can, in fact, suffer from food and inhalant s just like humans do.
 Unlike most seasonal allergies in humans, though, bird allergies have potentially deadly consequences.
 Thus, it’s absolutely critical that you know the signs of respiratory distress in your bird.
 Even if you’re not sure you’re reading the signs right, always take your parrot to the vet if you suspect a breathing problem.

 Once a parrot is diagnosed with allergies, there are several different ways that your vet may try to manage them.
 Options may include shots that the bird has to get in the veterinary office, while some relatively simple DIY bird allergy management techniques may prove effective.
 Birds that experience allergies during a particular season one year are likely to suffer from them the next, so mark it on your calendar and try to get ahead of the respiratory distress.